 For nearly 40 years, the Fosbrooks Folk Education Trust have taught children their local clog dance tradition and how to play the accordion and violin

 Haddenham Hoofers lively group dances based on traditional Appalachian dance steps to the accompaniment of Old Time String Band Music.

 Hips and Haws are a Chippenham-based female North West Clog morris dance side who perform dances in the North West and step dancing traditions.

-Female border morris side from Poole.
-Red/yellow/black tatter jackets.
+Female side from Poole.
+Red/mustard yellow/black tatter jackets.
 Faces painted as tigers.
 Named after a tank regiment!

 Holt perform a broad mix of Cotswold styles, though many of their dances are based on a liberal interpretation of the Fieldtown morris tradition

 King John's Morris Men

 Men's side:Cotswold, North West, Border, Southampton, Hampshire.
 Black knee-breeches, white shirt.
 Yellow baldric with black stripe.
 Grey top hat.